-Model Template
+Model template

 This pages provides a deep dive into the structure of the model template for new model incorporation.